rajasegar/eax/README.md

 ### How can I search for items in the list?
 Press `/` to search in any list.
 A popup dialog will appear to enter the search term, if the search functionality is enabled for that list where you have the focus.
-The search term is fuzzy which means you can search for any part of the name.
+The search term is fuzzy which means you can search for any part of the name and you can also use regular expression search.

 ### Does it support vi/vim navigation keys in the lists?
 Yes.
 You can use `j`,`k`,`gg`,`G`,`l` and `/`

+### Can I export the data from the lists?
+Yes.
+You can press 'e' to export your data from the lists in CSV format.
+It will prompt for a file name.
+But at present only the data from the `File Sizes` pages can be exported.
+We are working on to add export feature to more lists.